 Amazing!
 Thanks to ongoing support from Nicole, and her caring, compassionate advice, Yeyin’s whole family will be sleeping easier this holiday season.
 And you can, too!
 Remember, you can have your own sleep coaching success story, just like Yeyin’s – all you have to do is take that first step, and contact us for personalized sleep help today!

-Next up, we have Nadia and her cutie-patootie little guy, Isaac.
-Nadia has been a client of The Baby Sleep Site®’ for 11 – yes, that’s eleven – months.
+Meet Nadia and her cutie-patootie little guy, Isaac.
+Nadia has been a client of The Baby Sleep Site® for 11 – yes, that’s eleven – months.
 So to say that she’d had experience with our consultation process would be a bit of an understatement! 😉 Today, Nadia’s family is sleeping well, but that was by no means the case 11 months ago…back then, Nadia and her husband were losing their minds over how to get Isaac to sleep.
-That’s when they decided they need professional help with Isaac’s sleep.
+That’s when they decided they needed professional help with Isaac’s sleep.
 Keep reading to find out what happened!

 Baby Sleep Site: Nadia, tell us what Isaac’s sleep was like before you contacted us.